jantman/biweeklybudget/README.rst

 * Optional automatic downloading of transactions/statements from your financial institutions and reconciling transactions (bank, credit, and investment accounts).
 * Scheduled transactions - specific date or recurring (date-of-month, or number of times per pay period).
 * Tracking of vehicle fuel fills (fuel log) and graphing of fuel economy.
 * Cost tracking for multiple projects, including bills-of-materials for them.
+Optional synchronization from Amazon Wishlists to projects.

 Requirements
 ------------